-VI.1.1.
-I will give four examples of anomalies that challenge the neoclassical model.
-The first is the endowment effect, a consumer aversion to trade from any given status quo, or agoraphobia.
-The endowment effect was beautifully illustrated in a classical experiment by Jack Knetsch (1989) in which a random assignment of coffee cups produced a large gap between WTP and WTA, with far less trading than should be needed to move from a random allocation to a Pareto efficient one; see also Kahneman, D.; Knetsch, J.; Thaler, R. (1990).
+VII.1.1.
+The endowment effect is consumer aversion to trade from any given status quo. endowment effect was beautifully illustrated in a classical experiment by Jack Knetsch (1989) in which a random assignment of coffee cups produced a large gap between WTP and WTA, with far less trading than should be needed to move from a random allocation to a Pareto efficient one; see also Kahneman, Knetsch, Thaler (1990,1991), Camerer and Thaler (1995).
 I conducted a comparable experiment in an introductory microeconomics course at Berkeley, using pencils embossed with the course name.
-About half of the 345 students, 172, were randomly assigned a pencil.
-Then, a Vickery sealed-bid uniform price double auction was held to reallocate the pencils.
-The market cleared with 32 pencils traded, at a price of 35 cents.
-The median of the sealed bid prices was 10 cents, while the median of the sealed ask prices was 100 cents, the same large gap between WTP and WTA that appeared in the cup experiment.
+About half of the 345 students, 172, were randomly endowed with a chit redeemable for a pencil.
+Then, a Vickery sealed-bid uniform price double auction (Yoon, 2001) was held to reallocate the chits: If the participants had true values $v_1 \ge ... \ge v{345}$ , then the optimal strategy for each player was to bid her true value, and chits awarded to people with values less than $v{172}$ should trade, with buyers paying $v{173}$ , sellers receiving $v{172}$ , and the market manager covering the difference.
+The income effect of being endowed with a pencil is negligible, so that with random assignment the distributions of money marginal utilities of a pencil should be the same for buyers and sellers.
+Then if there were no endowment effect, one would expect about one-half the pencils to trade at a price close to the median values for both buyers and sellers.
+More precisely, the number of chits awarded to the 173 students with the lowest value, which we expect to be traded, has a hypergeometric distribution with mean 86.2 and standard deviation 4.6.